I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 - Pre-order a physical SIM from Klook and pick it up at the airport so you’re connected.
 Then, after you’re settled, head to an official store.

-As I mentioned in the intro, I’ve been on a Vinaphone plan for a long time.
+As I mentioned in the intro, I’ve been on a Vinaphone (VNPT) plan for a long time.
 I started using their service in 2018 and haven’t had any issues.
 I’ve never used Viettel or Mobifone, but they’re part of the big three.

 I spent 270.000 VND on the SIM card and the first month’s bill, and it’s been 120.000 VND per month ever since.
 I’ve had this plan for almost two years now.
+I get 5 GB of data every day that refreshes at midnight.

-I get a text message about a week before my bill is due.
-It reminds me to “top up.”
-To do so, I purchase scratch-off cards (pictured below) or a top-up at WinMart.
+You can also purchase scratch-off cards (pictured above).
 You can buy the scratch-off cards from a number of places.
 Cell phone stores can have them.
 Places that look like mom-and-pop convenience stores sometimes have them.
-You can buy them in different denominations.
+You can also buy them in different denominations: 50.000, 100.000, 200.000 VND, etc.

 I scratch off the code and enter the Vinaphone top-up code in the phone dialer: *100*CODENUMBER# CALL.
 It runs the code and adds the amount to my balance.
 When my bill is due, it is then pulled from the balance.
+Very easy to do when you get the hang of it.